 Respect other users: A variety of recreation opportunities occur on public lands.
 The area is open to hunting late August through mid December.

-Off-highway vehicle (OHV) designations on BLM administered public lands are made through the land use planning process.
-The 3 types of OHV designations are: Open, Limited, and Closed.
+OHV designations on BLM-administered public lands are made through the land use planning process.
+The three types of OHV designations are: Open, Limited and Closed.
 Be sure to check to determine which areas are available for OHV use.

 Open - off-road use is allowed, as long as it does not result in significant, undue damage to or disturbance of soil, wildlife, wildlife habitat, improvements, cultural, or vegetative resources, or other authorized uses of the public lands.

 Limited - vehicle use is restricted as defined in the appropriate land use plan.
 Limitations could include such designations as "limited to existing roads and trails," "limited to designated roads and trails," or seasonal limitations such as "no vehicle use during elk calving season."

 Closed - motorized vehicle use is not allowed.